enkidevs/curriculum/sql/dql/basic-queries/where-3.md

 * SELECT * FROM location WHERE region_id < 3 AND name='%city';
 * SELECT * FROM location WHERE BETWEEN 1 AND 2 AND name='%city';
 * SELECT * FROM location WHERE region_id < 3 AND name LIKE '_city';

+---
+## Footnotes
+[1:RDBMS Implementations]
+Note that some databases may have a different implementation of the specific wildcard characters